teandresmith/channel-tech/README.md

 the token cookie is sent with each additional request that requires a token to access.

-Additional details such as usertype and an uuid to assist with authorization within the Gin-Gonic Backend API.
+Additional details such as usertype and an uuid are also stored within the JWT to assist with authorization within the Gin-Gonic Backend API.